adhiraiyan/CryptographyWithGO/course-2/notes.md

 - Call by reference: is not built in GO, all you have to do is pass a pointer.

 - Debugging tip: When you have a bug, its either the function is wrong, written wrong or the data that's passed to it is wrong.
 To make sure the data you get is as it should be you do data test, then function test to verify if a function is working as it should be and finally integration test to make sure when the data is passed around, it behaves as it should be.

+- Classes: Collection of data fields and functions that share a well defined responsibility.

+- Object: is an instance of a class.

+- Encapsulation: allow the data to be only accessed through methods.